Yonatan228/DATA-SCIENCE-PROJECT_Music-Genre-Classification_Lyrics-based/README.md

 # Music-Genre-Classification

-Hello,

-It took me quit some time to find an idea for my project in data science but i finaly decided to try building a language based machine learning model.
+In my final project of the Data Science course in my study, I chose to implement a NLP classification model to predict genre of songs based on their lyrics.

 ### Acknoledgement
 I got the data from the brazilian website:   www.vagalume.com.br <br> A great website with plenty of lyrics organized by genre.

-I got lyrics from the genres: Hip Hop, Rock, Reggae and Soul.<br> I am following the basic steps of text classification:
+I got lyrics from the genres: Hip Hop, Rock, Reggae and Soul by building a crawler using BeautifulSoup.<br> I am following the basic steps of text classification:
 * tokenization
 * data cleaning